NachoColl/blockchain-web-services/docs/index.md

 We believe the Blockchain ecosystem is still too complex to interact with, and companies demand to prove trust in their processes and solutions without having to:

-- build and validate from scratch the same Smart Contracts already available,
+- build and validate from scratch the same Smart Contracts already available out there,
 - manage blockchain addresses and secure keys, or
 - trade cryptos to consume blockchain on every transaction.